hail-is/hail/python/hail/docs/getting_started.rst

     cd $HAIL_HOME/tutorials
     jhail

-You can now click on the "hail-overview" notebook to get started!
+You can now click on the "01-genome-wide-association-study" notebook to get started!

 In the future, if you want to run: